Kgo222/ClassroomClarity/notebooks/jesse/README.md

 - Test fit components in the housing version 2
   - Adjustments needed on lid for PCB mounting
   - Slight adjustment needed on main body charging hole for PCB
+## Team Meeting 4/30/2025
+- Worked on project presentation
+## Team Meeting 5/1/2025
+- Practice run of presentation for mock presentation